Learn how to ideate, iterate, sketch, and storyboard winning ideas using world-class InVision tools like Boards and Freehand.

 Next, add section titles to separate each example.
 Hover over the board where the section title should appear, then click the + icon underneath “Create New Section Title”.

 Give the section title a name and description.
 If you’d rather keep the moodboard brief, write any notes in the section description instead, thus eliminating the need for notes.

 Inviting Others to Collaborate

-Before wrapping up this moodboard exercise, click the + button in the center of the screen (right next to your avatar, underneath the board title) to “Add / Remove People”.
+Before wrapping up this moodboard exercise, click the + button in the center of the screen, next to your avatar, underneath the board title, to “Add / Remove People”.

-Grab your teammates’ email addresses and invite them to collaborate.
+After that, scoop up your team’s email addresses and invite them to collaborate.

 Everybody contributes, that’s the rule! 😉